HPC-FAIR/Perlmutter-docs/docs/source/index.rst

 Note: Jobs may explicitly request to run on up to 256 GPU nodes which have 80 GB of GPU-attached memory instead of 40 GB.
 To request this, use -C gpu&hbm80g in your job script.

-Issues related to Perlmutter
+Troubleshooting
 ============================
-Issue: File lock issue while loading huggingface datasets/models (Eg. SentenceTransformer)
+File lock issue while loading huggingface datasets/models (Eg. SentenceTransformer)
 ----------------------------------------

 **Description:**
 An issue arises when trying to load the SentenceTransformer model `'paraphrase-MiniLM-L6-v2'`.
 The problem seems to originate from a file locking mechanism when attempting to download model weights from the huggingface_hub.
 I have file lock issues on Perlmutter when my python code tries to download huggingface models/datasets.
 The symptom is hanging execution.
 To debug the issue, you have to run your job in an interative session, and use ctrl+c to stop the hangs.
 You will then see the execution runs some infinite looping to get file locks.

-Workaround: I used is to download the models/datasets manually and set the paths in my code to load them from local paths.

 **Error Traceback:**